hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex3/ex3-step5.md

 Agent: Thank you.
 Have a great day!
 ```

-You can folloe below steps to import the bot to your Amazon Lex for further development.
+You can follow below steps to import the bot to your Amazon Lex for further development.

 1. Download the bot ([`FlightReservationBot`](../source/FlightReservationBot.zip)) with the following intents:
    + MakeReservation – Elicits the travel date, source, and destination cities to process a reservation and return a booking confirmation code.